IxiAngel/TempTamer/README.md

 curve=65,3700000,30,9=30,36=40
 curve=0,3700000,33,0=20

-###Manual
+### Manual Usage

 1. Launch the serial monitor in the Arduino IDE or any serial communication software.
 2. Send commands in the format "{command,param1,param2,...}" to control fan speeds and retrieve temperature readings.
 3. Refer to the provided commands for setting fan speeds, retrieving temperatures, and configuring options.

-###Serial PC app
+### Serial PC App

 1. Launch TempTamer on your computer.
 2. Monitor CPU temperatures and fan speeds in real-time.
 3. Adjust fan speeds manually or let TempTamer automatically optimize settings.
 4. Stay cool and productive while TempTamer takes care of the rest!

 ## Safety Considerations

 - Ensure that the fan controller module is correctly connected and configured to avoid damaging hardware due to inadequate cooling.
-- Use caution when defining fan speed curves and temperature thresholds to prevent overheating and oscilations.
+- Use caution when defining fan speed curves and temperature thresholds to prevent overheating and oscillations.

 ## Contributions